microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Select-EntraBetaGroupIdsUserIsMemberOf.md

 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb
 ```

-This example retrieves the group membership of a group for a user identified by $UserId.
+This example retrieves the group membership of a group for a user.
-You can use the command `Get-EntraBetaUser` to get user Id.
-You can use the command `Get-EntraBetaGroup` to get group Id.

 - `-ObjectId` parameter specifies the object Id of a user(as a UserPrincipalName or ObjectId).
 - `-GroupIdsForMembershipCheck` parameter specifies the group Object Ids.